 Rather than continue to be annoyed, I can easily unfollow them.
 No harm done.

 Unfriending or Unfollowing

-When you are trying to decide between unfriending and unfollowing, it’s typically fairly simple to decide.
+When you are trying to decide whether to unfriend or unfollow someone on Facebook, it’s typically fairly simple to decide.

 Usually, there’s no need to make the bold statement of unfriending someone.
-Simply go about your business and Unfollow those people you are tired of seeing post on Facebook.
+Simply go about your business, and unfollow those people you are tired of seeing post on Facebook.
+No harm done….

 We also think it’s funny that unfriending and unfollowing are new words we use because of social media.